aksbuzz/event-driven-obs-pipeline/docs/adr/ADR-003-anomaly-detector.md

 Without a cooldown, a sustained error spike fires an alert every window. `ALERT_COOLDOWN_MINUTES` (default: 5) controls how long the same rule+service pair is suppressed after the first fire.
 It's stored as a Redis key with a TTL — when it expires, the next triggering window fires again.

-## Fire-and-forget webhook
+## Non-blocking alert dispatch

+`dispatch()` previously ran Kafka publish and Postgres insert synchronously on the timer thread.
+With multiple services, each with a 5-second I/O timeout, a slow broker or DB could delay the next evaluation tick by tens of seconds, causing missed windows.

+`dispatch()` now puts the alert on a `queue.SimpleQueue` and returns immediately.
+A single daemon thread (`alert-dispatcher`) drains the queue and does all I/O: Kafka publish, Postgres insert, and the webhook.
+The timer thread is never blocked on network I/O.

+The queue is unbounded.
+If the dispatcher thread falls behind (e.g. sustained broker latency), alerts queue up in memory rather than blocking evaluation.
+This is acceptable: the queue depth would only grow under conditions where Kafka itself is the bottleneck.

-Kafka is the durable record; Postgres is queryable history.
-The webhook is a best-effort push to Slack, PagerDuty, or similar and must never block the evaluation tick. `dispatch()` runs on the timer thread, and a synchronous 5-second timeout across multiple services per window adds up fast.
-The HTTP call is submitted to a `ThreadPoolExecutor` (2 workers) and returns immediately.
-Failures are logged as warnings; a missed webhook has no effect on the other two sinks.
+The webhook remains fire-and-forget via a `ThreadPoolExecutor` (2 workers).
+Failures are logged as warnings; a missed webhook has no effect on the Kafka or Postgres sinks.